 Want to celebrate birthdays in a spectacular way without spending a lot of money?
 Check out these Budget Birthday Ideas.

-When FishBoy12 was just a wee tot, I went all out for his birthdays.
+When my first born was just a wee tot, I went all out for his birthdays.
 At the time I wasn’t sure I could have more children, so why not?
 And even once I had three or four children, the Creative Birthday Party Queen in me just didn’t know how to give it a rest.

 Most sane people don’t sew 16 knight-in-shining-armor capes the night before a birthday party, do they?